RosboneMako/MiniDistortion/README.md

 * Fixed Distortion 2 bug.
 * UI changes.

+VERSION 5.02s
+* Fixed 4xOS in Distortion 2 bug.
+* Updated each block to have its own feel.
+* Bedazzled knobs using fixed images.
+* Reworked Distortion 2 to get more adjustment.

 NOTE:<br/>
-Versions 4.20s-5.01s files use the static runtime library option in JUCE.
+Versions 4.20s-5.02s files use the static runtime library option in JUCE.
 Previous versions used dynamic linking and may not run in certain instances.
 An s is added to the version number for identification.